 It’s All Relative

-After the recent rate cut, the target range for the Fed funds rate is 2 – 2.25%.
-Historically, this is very low.
+The target range for the fed funds rate, as of March 15, 2020, has now changed to 0%-0.25%.
+Historically, this is extremely low.
 The average rate from 1971 to 2019 was 5.66%, and the highest rate ever was 20% in March 1980.
-At this point in time, it was not unusual to see home mortgage with interest rates of 18 – 20%.
+At this point in time, it was not unusual to see home mortgages with interest rates of 18%-20%.
 This sounds horrifying to those with 3% mortgages today, but the effect was to depress home prices so that people could still afford their mortgages.
 Once the rate started to decline, the refinancing boom was born as homeowners fled their high-rate loans.

 The Future Outlook for Rates

 With the target feds fund rate at 0% to 0.25%, the Fed doesn’t have much, if any room, to maneuver in terms of interest rate cuts.
 The effect of these rate cuts on the stock market has not helped, but as they take hold, small businesses could respond to them better than markets.
 With rates at essentially zero, money is cheaper to borrow, which is good news for small businesses, especially since working capital and cash flow are typically their biggest challenges.
 It’s difficult to speculate about future actions, but the fed funds rate is likely to stay where it is for some time, likely covering the duration of the coronavirus’s impact and the recovery from it.